mandiant/vocab_scraper/README.md

 `utf-8`.
 Any character encoding name recognized by the Python standard libraries should work.

-## Limitations relating to Different Languages
+## Limitations relating to Linguistic Concerns
 Vocabulary Scraper is best for languages like Russian where words are conveniently delimited by spaces.
 In languages where spaces are not mandated between words (like Chinese and Japanese), Vocabulary Scraper might still